lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 Chapter 3.1.6 qps
 =================

 qps is the graphical task manager included with Lubuntu.
+It is useful to close non-responsive programs.

 Version
 -------